By Victor Alatorre

 People in IT often say that they got into IT because they liked to fix things or because they didn't know what they wanted to do in life and somehow they ended in positions dealing with information technology and project management.
 People often become comfortable on how they ended in their roles without putting much thought to career path or professional development for the next job.

-The techie paradox
+The techie paradox:

+I am a techie, I don't need to work on my people skills, my expertise drive this boat.
+The technical mind tends to gravitate to logical solutions to problems.
+Emotions and attitudes tend to be driven by incorrect self perceptions.
+It is important that we challenge ourselves with rookie opportunities to public speak or reach out to people in a positive manner.
+Engaging conflict in a positive manner is what drives your ability to influence others and solve non computer related problems.
 Often people find themselves in a gap between who they are and who they want to be.
 Coworkers, supervisors and peers associate you with a very specific set of skills and talents that define your brand (or ethos).
 If your brand is an organizational match, leadership opportunities and engagement will arise, but if your brand is “different”, this may limit you.
 Be aware of how you present your brand to others.
 Once you are branded with negative characteristics or behaviors, your brand will be difficult to change.

 Do not let others define who you are or what your current and future capabilities are (will be)...
 “You define yourself”.